-Tables 2 to 14 present, in alphabetical order of countries for the most recent available year, estimation results for the LPMs in equations 1 to 4 in which a respondent's response to the question regarding she supports the continuance of the practice is regressed on whether she reports having undergone FGC herself, individual-level covariates, and household-level covariates.
-In order to economize on space, our results do not show estimated coefficients for the ethnicity and religion fixed effects, but those variables are included among the regressors for each country for which they are available, and we also include interviewer fixed effects throughout.
+Tables 3 to 15 present, in alphabetical order of countries for the most recent available year, estimation results for the LPMs in equations 1 to 4 in which a respondent's response to the question regarding her support for the continuance of the practice is regressed on whether she reports having undergone FGC herself, individual-level covariates, and household-level covariates.
+Ethnicity, religion, and interviewer fixed effects are included throughout all regressions.
+Our results do not show estimated coefficients for these variables.
+These coefficients are omitted in order to economize on space and, more importantly, because the estimated coefficients are not particularly meaningful since the coefficients only allow the reader to make comparisons to the omitted category.
+Interested readers should refer to Table 8 of the appendix for descriptive statistics on the prevalence of FGC and support for the practice among women aged 15-49 that ascribe to each religion.
+Tables 1a to 1y of the Appendix present the results for the LPMs in equations 1 to 4 for all earlier available years for each country retained for the analysis.

-Consistent with the methodology outlined in section 3.1, columns 1 to 4 of each of tables 2 to 14 include increasingly refined layers of fixed effects, from no geographic fixed effects in column 1 to region, village, and household fixed effects in column 4 (ethnicity, religion, and interviewer fixed effects are included in all specifications).
+Consistent with the methodology outlined in section 3.1, columns 1 to 4 of each of Tables 3 to 15 (and Tables 1a to 1y of the appendix) include increasingly refined layers of fixed effects, from no geographic fixed effects in column 1 to region, village, and household fixed effects in columns 2, 3, and 4, respectively (ethnicity, religion, and interviewer fixed effects are included in all specifications).